 |2 grade reduction from baseline||131 (33%)||100 (25%)||96 (24%)||38 (19%)|

-The results of Study 2 at week 12 are presented in the table below:
+The results of Trial 2 at week 12 are presented in Table 3:

 Clear or Almost Clear

 |2 grade reduction from baseline||147 (37%)||114 (28%)||114 (28%)||27 (14%)|